mnvacym/maze-tv/README.md

 - After installing packages with `yarn` you can serve the app with `ng serve`.
 - To run unit tests run `yarn test`.

+## Some remarks about the architectural decisions

+- 🚀 I chose mono repo setup with Nx,
+  - Makes following DDD (Domain Driven Design) principles easier
+  - Better in case I need to add more apps to the same repo
+  - Nx provides computation caching, which makes builds and tests run much faster
+  - Uses Jest for unit testing
+- 🤓 I used yarn because it is slightly faster than npm
+- 🛡 Used htmlhint and added some rules, like preventing Reverse Tabnabbing etc.
+- 🚦 Used some helper linting and formatting tools to keep the quality of code and commits high
+- 🔨 Added github actions for a simple ci/cd pipeline
+- 💄 Created my own theme extending angular material theming, ans used Angular Material component library for a consistent look across the app
+- Mobile first approach is followed for better user experience
+- 🛫 I used spectator for a better unit testing experience
+- Used OnPush change detection strategy for components for a better performance
+- Created reusable pipes for filtering tv shows by genre and season

+## Understand the workspace

+- Run `yarn dep-graph` to see a diagram of the dependencies

+## Commit format

 There is a commit linter.
 Only certain commit formats will be accepted: